Radio Caroline: Radio Atlantis and Radio Seagull

 Radio Seagull became Radio Caroline on 23 February 1974, retaining the album format.
 Throughout most of the 1970s, Radio Caroline could be heard only at night, calling itself "Europe's first and only album station".

 Radio Mi Amigo

 Another Belgian station, Radio Mi Amigo International, launched on 1 January 1974; it was run by Belgian businessman and Suzy Waffles owner Sylvain Tack.
 The station's offices and studios were in Brakel, Belgium, but moved to Castell-Platja d'Aro, Costa Brava, Spain in March 1975 after a raid by Belgian police.
 Here they produced programmes for Dutch-speaking holidaymakers, mostly Europop, Top 40, MOR and Dutch language popular music presented by Belgian, Dutch and occasionally English DJs with frequent commercials.
-Because commercial radio was prohibited in Belgium, Radio Mi Amigo had little competition from the former BRT State Radio and TV (today VRT Flemisch State radio and TV) and became very popular in Belgium, the Netherlands and the UK.
+Because commercial radio was prohibited in Belgium, Radio Mi Amigo had little competition from the former BRT State Radio and TV (now VRT Flemish State radio and TV) and became very popular in Belgium, the Netherlands and the UK.
 For the first years, advertising on the station was in demand.
 When Radio Veronica closed in 1974, some presenters moved to Radio Mi Amigo.